IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 - [Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., ... & Polosukhin, I. (2017).
 Attention is all you need.
 In Advances in neural information processing systems (pp. 5998-6008)](https://arxiv.org/abs/1706.03762).

 Other usefuls resources:
 - [Attention in RNNs](https://medium.com/datadriveninvestor/attention-in-rnns-321fbcd64f05) is a very nice article, it was of great help when I was a complete beginner and wanted to understand the very basics of Attention.
 It's all about the Bahdanau mechanism, but its insights can be easily extended to Luong's.
-- The full 2019 Stanford course on Natural Language Processing with Deep Learning, by Chris Manning.
-If you want to go for the heavy stuff, this is highly technical but extremely rewarding
+- The full 2019 Stanford course [CS224N: Natural Language Processing with Deep Learning](https://www.youtube.com/playlist?list=PLoROMvodv4rOhcuXMZkNm7j3fVwBBY42z), by Chris Manning.
+If you want to go for the heavy stuff, this is highly technical but extremely rewarding.
+The quality of guest lecturers is extremely high.